intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 Now you have a high power machine available for powerful computing jobs.
 You only have a console available but no graphics available.
 Note: MobaXterm has multiple tabs and three possibilities of where to be logged in:

-- Local Machine (eg. llandis-MOBL)
+- Local Machine, your PC (eg. llandis-MOBL)
-- devcloud login-l login server
+- devcloud eg login-2 login server
-- compute server
+- compute server eg s001-n137

 Be cognizant of which Mobaxterm tab and machine you are typing in.